starobi/Arreglo_Sensores_Presion/README.md

 Here is described the content of each folder:

-Documentation: Here is the files required for the Sphinx documentation and the word version.
+Documentation: Here is the documentation of the Proyect and related papers

-Papers: Here you can find the last paper from the proyect and related ones.

 PCB: Here is the Schemmatic and design of the PCB in Kicad.
-Also Related Simulations in Multisim

 PIC_Code: Here is the code for the PIC microcontroller

-Python_Interface: Here is the Python code for the calibration interface and interface for the use of the system with the computer

-References: Here you can find datasheet of the microcontroller, sensors, and aditional tools.
+References: Here you can find datasheet of the microcontroller, sensors, papersa and informative resources

+UI: Here is the Python code for the User Interface and examples